 Still a cold day, but the rain stopped and the clouds were deep.
-We started at Lincoln Park visiting the Zoo (free entrance) together before I split and walked Downtown to see more Blues Brothers movie locations.
-The first spot was the tunnel in Lincoln Park, which is completely rebuild.
+We started at Lincoln Park visiting the Zoo (free entrance) before I walked Downtown to see more Blues Brothers movie locations.
+The first spot was the tunnel in Lincoln Park, which is completely rebuilt.

 From here I walked along the shore and had a great view to the skyline of Chicago with the skyscrapers blanketed in mist.
 It looked unreal.

-The place of the wagon free-fall at E North Water St is completely rebuild into condominiums.
+The place of the wagon free-fall at E North Water St is completely rebuilt into condominiums.

-The Trailways Bus Depot is now a parking house, the Oriental is still there.
+The Trailways Bus Depot is now a parking house, but the Oriental is still there.

-The Cook County building as well as the Daley Plaza still look the same, well worth a visit, also the police car pile-up spot under the „L“ (elevated, the rapid transit system in Chicago) at N LaSalle St/Lake St.
+The Cook County building as well as the Daley Plaza with the Picasso still look the same, well worth a visit, also the police car pile-up spot under the “L” (elevated, the rapid transit system in Chicago) at N LaSalle St/Lake St.